Deontay Wilder: Wilder vs. Fury

 In front of a crowd of 17,698 at the Staples Center, Wilder and Fury fought a twelve-round split decision draw, meaning Wilder retained his WBC title.
 Mexican judge Alejandro Rochin scored the fight 115–111 for Wilder, Canadian judge Robert Tapper had it 114–112 for Fury and British judge Phil Edwards scored it a 113–113 draw.
 The crowd booed at the decision with many believing Fury did enough to dethrone Wilder.
 Fury, using his unorthodox stance, spent much of the fight using upper and lower-body movement to avoid Wilder's big shots and stay out of range.

 There was not much action in round one as both boxers used the round to feel each other out.
 Wilder tried to trap Fury into the corner, but Fury made Wilder miss most of his big swings.
 In round four, Wilder bloodied Fury's nose with his stiff jabs, but was unable to follow up on the attacks.
 In round six, Fury switched to southpaw stance and had success backing Wilder against the ropes and at the same time stayed cautious of Wilder's power.
 In round seven, after trading jabs, which saw Fury come out on top, Fury landed a counter right hand, then quickly tied Wilder up before he could throw anything back.
 Round eight saw back and forth action with both trying to land.
 Wilder threw a lot of power shots which Fury mostly evaded.
 In round nine, Wilder dropped Fury with a short left hook followed by an overhand right.
 Fury beat referee Jack Reiss' count and survived the round.
-Having expended a lot of energy trying to finish Fury in round nine, Wilder looked fatigued in round ten.
+Having expended plenty of energy trying to finish Fury in round nine, Wilder looked fatigued in round ten.
 This came to as an advantage for Fury as he landed two right hands.
-Fury also took advantage in round eleven, landing enough shots and avoided anything Wilder could throw.
+Fury also took advantage in round eleven, landing shots and avoiding anything Wilder could throw.
 In round twelve, Wilder landed a right-left combination which put Fury down hard on his back.
 The crowd, commentary team and Wilder believed the fight was over.
 Reiss looked at Fury on the canvas and began giving him a count.
 To everyone's surprise, Fury beat the count.
 Reiss made Fury walk towards him and called for the action to continue.
 Wilder, fatigued again, was unable to land another power shot and Fury landed some right hands to finish the round and the fight on his feet.
 Both boxers embraced in a hug after the final bell sounded.